Small Models Have Emotions, Too!

 for emotion, vec in emotion_vectors[lang].items():

-Because all emotions share a set of topics, and stories will inevitably contain a lot of shared latents, we follow Anthropic in generating a set of neutral dialogues.
-The top PCA components are then taken from the emotion vectors and projected out of the centered emotion vectors.
+Because all emotion probes share a set of topics, and stories will inevitably contain a lot of shared latents, we follow Anthropic in generating a set of neutral dialogues.
+The top PCA components are then taken from the neutral activations and projected out of the centered emotion vectors.

 Like Anthropic, we find that it slightly denoises some of the results, but qualitative results still hold using the centered emotion vectors.
 Unlike Anthropic, who used as many PCA components as needed to explain 50% of the variance, we found 96.42% and 94.82% variance explanation with 2 components for EN and JA, respectively.